(See also Introduction to Disorders of Kidney Tubules.)

 Liddle syndrome does not always cause symptoms.
 When it does, symptoms such as high blood pressure often begin during childhood or young adulthood.
-Some people have low levels of potassium in the blood.
+People also have low levels of potassium and high levels of bicarbonate in the blood.

-In addition to measuring blood pressure, doctors measure the amount of sodium in the urine.
-They may also do blood tests to detect levels of hormones that help regulate sodium levels in the blood and thus blood pressure (renin and aldosterone).
+In addition to finding high blood pressure in a young person, doctors also measure a low amount of sodium in the urine and find low blood levels of hormones that help regulate sodium levels in the blood and thus blood pressure (renin and aldosterone).

 Generic NameSelect Brand Names